 - Watch holographic figures tell the tale of Nevada's miners

 - See historic Las Vegas glitz and glamour

 The Nevada State Museum is open Tuesday through Sunday from 9 a.m. to 5 p.m.
 Last entry at 4:30 p.m.

 Admission to the Museum is included with paid general admission to the Springs Preserve, and is free for Preserve members.
 Children under 18 receive free entry to the museum; however, regular child's admission applies to visit the Preserve.

 Thousands of years of local natural and human history is waiting for exploration at the Nevada State Museum.

 Visitors can learn about the plants and animals that inhabit our great state, the rise of Las Vegas as the resort capital of the world, and more in the Nevada State Museum's permanent gallery.

-Current special exhibits at the Nevada State Museum
+What's New at the Nevada State Museum